-Students may view their grades in MyBlugold CampS.
-As soon as instructors have submitted grades and they have been entered into the University database, the grades will appear in My Academic Info in MyBlugold.
+Students may view their grades in CampS.
+As soon as instructors have submitted grades and they have been entered into the University database, the grades will appear under Academic Records.

 If you have any questions about a specific grade for a course, you should talk to the instructor.
 But if you have general questions about how grades are computed, or if you think there is an error on your record, please contact Record Services.

 See the University catalog for complete information on University grading policies and procedures or use a GPA calculator.

 To change a grade simply complete the Grade Change E-Form.
 Grades may be changed up to one year after the initial grade is posted on the student's record.
 Grades will not be changed once the one year period has lapsed.

 A system of letter grades is used except when the course is offered only on the Satisfactory/Unsatisfactory basis or when the student has elected that option.
 (See University catalogue for procedures and restrictions.) .
 A pre-marked "F" indicates that the student has withdrawn from the course after the official deadline.